jaeymo/Wrapper/README.md

 - Wrapper handles the cleanup of the object's metatable and the provided [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau) object.
 - There's plenty of customization when it comes to what naming convention Wrapper uses for your class' methods.
 - Generic type-checking does great in this case.
 Accessing a wrapper object from elsewhere will still provide the class' type-checking.
-- Promise suport for the `AwaitObject` method.
+- Promise support for the `AwaitObject` method.
 - If you are a fanatic about object-oriented programming, this is the module for you!
 Simply store classes for game objects and apply them via tags.

 ## Installation